dexon-foundation-unofficial-mirror/dekusan/test/unit/development/sample-changelog.md

 ## 2.12.1 2016-09-14

-- Fixed bug where if you send a transaction from within MetaMask extension the popup notification opens up.
+- Fixed bug where if you send a transaction from within DekuSan extension the popup notification opens up.
 - Fixed bug where some tx errors would block subsequent txs until the plugin was refreshed.

 ## 2.12.0 2016-09-14

 - Add a QR button to the Account detail screen
-- Fixed bug where opening MetaMask could close a non-metamask popup.
+- Fixed bug where opening DekuSan could close a non-metamask popup.
 - Fixed memory leak that caused occasional crashes.

 ## 2.11.1 2016-09-12